Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 You can also try Petfinder.com.
 An Australian breed may be available in a city near you.
 Some breed rescues are also available.
 Pull up your search engine and just type in the breed of dog, the word “rescue," and the city you are closest to.

-Do not buy a puppy from a pet shop or from one of the internet dog wholesalers.
+The internet can point out some good breeders, but do not buy a puppy from a pet shop or from one of the internet dog wholesalers.
 You will be supporting a puppy mill and will probably end up with a poorly bred dog with expensive and complicated behavioral problems.

 If you still have not found the breed you are looking for, check for breeders on YouTube and look for specialty shows.
 You can find a breeder and arrange to buy a puppy or adult dog when one is available.